 Born in Osaka, Japan, Fumi Murakami first took ballet at the age of four.
 Although Fumi always maintained an interest in movement and dance, she had little formal training until she attended college.
 Fumi received a degree in Mathematics and Theater/Dance from Oberlin College.
 Since her arrival in Seattle in 1981, Fumi has had the privilege of working with many talented local choreographers including Yoko Murao, AC Petersen, Shannon Hobbs, Michele Miller and Pablo Cornejo.
 Fumi has also had the opportunity to work with internationally renowned choreographers David Rousseve and Ann Carlson.

 Born in Saigon, Vietnam, Vy Duong took her first dance class at the age of 18 and went on to earn her BFA in Dance and minor in Theatre from the University of Minnesota Minneapolis in 1997.
 In Minneapolis, she had the opportunity to work with noted choreographers Danny Ezralow, Ralph Lemon, Susan Marshall, Joe Chvala, and Stuart Pimsler among others.
-After Minneapolis, she moved to Madison, Wisconsin and performed with Kanopy Dance Company, Connolly Dance Company, and Li-Chiao Ping Dance.
-Since moving to Seattle in 1999, she has performed in works by Brian Dawbin, Shawn Hove, Pablo Cornejo, Fumi Murakami, Amy O’Neal, and Christy McNeil.
-This is her first year on the producing side with Evoke Productions but danced in the 2007 & 2008 Full Tilt concerts.
-When Vy is not dancing, she is busily raising a family, working full time at an insurance brokerage, studying kung fu, and snapping photos of anything and everything.
+After Minneapolis, she performed with Kanopy Dance Company, Connolly Dance Company, and LiChiao Ping Dance in Madison, WI.
+Since moving to Seattle in 1999, she has performed in works by Brian Dawbin, Shawn Hove, Pablo Cornejo, Fumi Murakami, Amy O’Neal, Christy McNeil Chand, and Jovon Miller.
+In addition to working on the producing side with Evoke Productions, she has danced in various Full Tilt concerts.
+When Vy is not dancing, she is busily raising a family, working full time, studying kung fu, and practicing photography.

 Amy Johnson is a dancer, performer, and choreographer who has great love for the work of Charlie Chaplin, Kurt Vonnegut, and Merce Cunningham.
 Amy J one of the collaborators of the Eternal Glow Project and is the director/choreographer of Seattle dance-theater company AJnC Dance.